VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/cart-shipment-item-type.md

 # CartShipmentItemType ==~object~==

-The `CartShipmentItemType` is used to define the properties of an item within a cart shipment.
+This type is used to define the properties of an item within a cart shipment.

 ## Fields